agnesdeng/mixgb/docs/reference/show_var.md

 ## Value

 A data.table with `m` columns, each column represents the imputed values of all missing entries in the specified variable.
-If `true.values` is provided, the last column will be the true values of the missing values.
+If `true_values` is provided, the last column will be the true values of the missing values.

 ## Examples